armory/docs/content/en/docs/installation/guide/air-gapped/_index.md

  aws s3 ls s3://halconfig/bom/<release-number>.yml
 ```

-Than you can inspect the file's contents.
+Then you can inspect the file's contents.
 For example, to see the BOM for release 2.25.0:

 ```bash
 aws s3 cp s3://halconfig/bom/2.25.0.yml -